marvk/vatprism/docs/index.md

 ### Detail Views

-VATprism allows you to simply click on any data displayed on the map: Airports, Flights, Controllers and FIRs.
+VATprism allows you to simply click on any data displayed on the map: airports, flights, controllers and FIRs.
 This brings up a detailed overview of the item that is easily navigable by clicking on any provided links.

 #### Airports